Why protect species

 Scroll

-The millions of species on land, in freshwater and in the ocean have evolved over millennia and form the web of life that sustains the planet.
-Species and their populations are the building blocks of ecosystems, individually and collectively securing the conditions for life.
-They provide food, medicine and raw materials.
-They are the basis of soil formation, decomposition, water filtration and flow, pollination, pest control and climate regulation.
-They are the primary source of income and resources for hundreds of millions of people around the globe.
+The millions of species that inhabit our lands, freshwater ecosystems, and ocean have evolved over millennia, creating the web of life that sustains our planet.
+They provide essential resources such as food, medicine, and raw materials.
+They also drive vital processes like soil formation, decomposition, water filtration, pollination, pest control, and climate regulation.
+Additionally, they are a primary source of income and resources for hundreds of millions of people worldwide, supporting livelihoods and global well-being.

 Image credit: Fundaeco